Skip to content

 Preview of a handyman tool checklist

-⚠️ The tool prices listed are approximate ranges.
-Pricing will vary by brand, store, quality, and whether they’re new or used.
+⚠️ The tool prices listed below are approximate ranges and in USD.
+Pricing will vary by brand, store, quality, and whether you purchase larger supplies and equipment new or used.

 Basic hand tools for all jobs

-Keep these basic hand tools in your toolbox for all types of handiwork:
+From simple to complex jobs, you can start building your toolkit with a few essentials.
+Keep these basic hand tools in your toolbox or belt for all types of handiwork:

 1. Utility knife ($5–50): A utility or razor knife lets you cut cables, wire insulation, and other materials neatly for all kinds of repairs and installs.